 Please check here for the current cafeteria prices and student discounts.

 Please note that after 5pm, there is a student discount of 50% off all perishable products.
 The discount is off the original price and it is upon presentation of your student card.
+On Fridays, the Environmental Committee collects any leftover food and brings it to the Picciotto Common Room for free for all students on a first-come, first-served basis.

 Students are allowed to eat their lunch (and use the microwaves) in the kitchens in Petal 2 of each level, which are also used by staff and faculty.
 We must be very respectful of these shared spaces and ensure that we always leave them clean.
 The Student Space/Common Room in the main floor of Picciotto/Student House is always available for students to eat their meals and relax.
-There are microwaves, vending machines, a coffee machine, a sink, dishes, and cutlery.
+There are microwaves, vending machines, coffee machines, sink, dishes, and cutlery.

 The cafeteria serves hot lunch between 12:00 and 14:15.
 Note that the cafeteria is not open on Saturdays and Sundays, and the nearby Coop is also closed on Sundays.
 So, bring a meal for those weekend study sessions!

 There are only a few nearby options for affordable and tasty lunches.
 Across the street from MdP on Avenue de France, Salsabeel is an excellent and friendly restaurant and café with delicious Indian and Pakistani food.
 Lunches cost between 10-15 CHF and samosas are 1.50-2 CHF.
-Another block away is the Montbrillant shopping centre with a large Co-op supermarket where you can find a variety of sandwiches, salads, etc. A short walk away, the Paquis neighbourhood has dozens of Middle Eastern restaurants that offer affordable falafel and shwarma (7-8 CHF) – a student favourite is Parfums de Beyrouth near Gare Cornavin.
+Another block away is the Montbrillant shopping centre with a large Coop supermarket where you can find a variety of sandwiches, salads, etc. A short walk away, the Paquis neighbourhood has dozens of Middle Eastern restaurants that offer affordable falafel and shawarma (7-8 CHF) – a student favourite is Parfums de Beyrouth near Gare Cornavin.
 The Bains des Paquis is busy at lunch for their good quality and affordable plat du jour for about 12 CHF.
 (In the winter you can get a great fondue dinner for 22 CHF per person – groups accepted!)
 For tasty hamburgers and fries (all around 20 CHF), try the nearby English pub Mr. Pickwick, The Hamburger Foundation, or Holy Cow (student meal option for 15 CHF).
 Are you into Japanese food?
 Wasabi Sushi serves ‘bento box’ meals and if you show your student card and spend at least 15 CHF you get a free beverage.

 There are, of course, many other restaurant options, from budget to hyper-expensive, traditional Swiss to Asian and Ethiopian.
 You will have many opportunities to explore for yourselves, but be aware that eating out in Switzerland is not cheap.
 Most restaurants, bars and night-clubs are located in the Pâquis and Plainpalais area (which has many student bars).
 There are also some nice restaurants and cafes in Old Town, and bars in Carouge.
 The many local markets, especially on Wednesday and Sunday mornings in Plainpalais, are another great option for picking up snacks or trying something new from one of the various international food stations!

 Busy, lazy or just need some pizza?
 Pizza15, Rolling Pizza or Domino’s are decent quality and inexpensive options.
-The size of the pizza can be enough for two persons as well.
-If you live in Champel in or around the Cité Universitaire, the restaurant there serves good pizza for cheap prices – you can find Margueritas for 10 CHF and it comes with an Iced Tea and salad.
+The size of the pizza can be enough for two people as well.
+If you live in Champel in or around the Cité Universitaire, the restaurant there serves good pizza for cheap prices – you can find Margaritas for 10 CHF and it comes with an Iced Tea and salad.
 The restaurant also makes food such as sandwiches, hamburgers, kebabs and other specialities for reasonable prices and combos.

 For ice cream or gelato on a warm summer day (or after statistics class) look no further than two of the most famous places in Geneva located nearby on Rue de Paquis: Manu Gelato and Gelato Mania.